tsikorksi/MicroliteUtilities/README.md

 # MicroliteUtilities
 Python scripts to help play or DM MicroliteD20

-- microMonst - Will generate a random monster with stats and an attack
+- micro_monster - Will generate a random monster with stats and an attack
 - char_creator - Will help generate a character, exporting as a json file
-- dice_roller - Dice rolling utility
+- dice_roller - Dice rolling utility with postfix calculation